 Los Angeles Free Press: (On Absolutely Live)"This album, I'm sure, will convince everyone that the Doors have gotten it together, because the electricity in the air, the magic that was created that evening, was a testament to the fact that whatever it was the Doors had once upon a time, when they and their world were younger, they not only had again in spades but had the added virtue of being as sublime and self - assured as they were once brash and vulgar.
 There was Jim Morrison, more the Rabbinical student than the Sex God, and looking more comfortable in his new guise.
 Seeming less self-conscious, but singing, if anything, better than even his greatest fans thought he could sing.
 How can Morrison be accused of singing less well just because the hostility and the sensuality have given way to something richer textured, fuller, more aggressively grim?
 They have approached Art, no matter how much they have offended, amused or even thrilled the rock critics.
 The standards by which their art must be measured are older and deeper."
 (Harvey Perr, Stage Doors, Los Angeles Free Press, Aug 8, 1969)

-Back in the Sixties a L.A.
-Rock and Roll club may have been the last place a respectable DUI attorney San Francisco would want to find his daughter, but there's no denying the important role those clubs played in The Doors history.
+Back in the Sixties an L.A.
+Rock and Roll club may have been the last place a respectable Los Angeles criminal defense attorney would want to find his daughter, but there's no denying the important role those clubs played in The Doors history.
 Young people flocked to these clubs to see the newest bands and to experience all aspects of L.A. nightlife.